Meet Navi: Your 24/7 AI Instructor Inside the MLS Classroom

 The minimum requirement is at least 360 days of boating experience since you were 16 years old.
 A “day” refers to at least four hours underway on the water — not docked, anchored, or moored.
 Unfortunately, you can only count one day of experience per 24 hours.
 Spending eight hours out on your boat, for example, will only count for one day of experience.

-To meet the recency requirement, 90 of your 360 days must occur within three years before applying for your license.
+To meet the recency requirement, 90 of your 360 days must occur within seven years before applying for your license.
 After all, the Coast Guard wants to make sure you’re still active on the water when you apply.

 The Coast Guard will issue the appropriate license based on your experience.
 Factors like what size vessels you’ve been on and where you’ve done your boating determine what type of license you receive.